lbrealdev/le-git/github-auth/git_ssh_signing_key.md

 >      Github SSH Signing Key
 >

+**NOTE:** This tip is optional, you can put it in the title you want, I just highlight the key type, since **Authetication Key** and **Signing Key** are different things within the Github authentication scopes.

 - In the `Key Type` field, select `Signing Key`.

 - In the `Key` field, add the value of `~/.ssh/id_ed25519.pub`, which is something like this: